The Bandit Buster: Production

 A December 1926 article in Motion Picture News announced the release date as December 19, 1926.
 It gave credit for the story to Frank Inghram, while stating that Buddy Roosevelt as the star of the film, supported by Molly Malone, Lafe McKee, Winifred Landis, Robert Homans, Charles Whitaker (Slim Whitaker), and Al Taylor.

 Reception

 Moving Picture World gave the film a positive review, calling it a "snappy actionful western story."

+Preservation

+With no holdings located in archives, The Bandit Buster is considered a lost film.